 For instance, if you are building a stage for your kids, use solid wood to build a removable platform you’ll be able to storage in the shed during winter days and preserve it for the next summer; consider sewing stage curtains yourself and add just a little glitter on the fabric to add the element of drama.
 Hang Christmas lights around the “stage” and turn them into “stage lights”.
 Voila!
 Or, if you are building a soccer field for the boys, instead of buying expensive soccer structures to imitate the field, build one by using white paint to pedantically draw out the field on the grass and buy quality soccer goals they’ll be able to use for a few more years.
 The kids will love it, and you’ll have fun making their outdoor space entertaining and playful.

 b) And the grownup space

-The adults deserve to have their own chill zone, and the best way to build it is separate it from the kid area with interesting, colorful plants, fun dividers or outdoor furniture like sofas, stone outdoor bars, the grill, etc. (anything that’s visually separating the two spaces).
+The adults deserve to have their own chill zone, and the best way to build it is separate it from the kid area with interesting, colorful plants, fun dividers or furniture like sofas, beautiful outdoor rugs, stone bars, the grill, etc. (anything that’s visually separating the two spaces).
 Equip the space with “grownup” elements like a super comfy chair/daybed, an elegant table with a fire pit, a lot of cushions for comfort, and the inevitable serving set that will hold your favorite drinks/snacks for whenever you need a refreshment.
 Play with outdoor lights that’ll give a romantic, relaxing touch to your time outside: install dimmers and ambient outdoor lighting, and you’ll be set.

 c) Don’t forget the grandparents